nachocaru/xaprb.com/content/blog/2007-04-26-mysql-conference-and-expo-2007-day-3.md

 And by the way, I just spoke to someone from another Large Company We All Know, who asked me to implement a new feature in innotop.
 As Monty is famous for saying, "Trivial.
 It's trivial."
 If you want to see it, be there; I'll have it done in time for the session.

-Now if you'll excuse me, I have to fire up Vim&#8230;
+Now if you'll excuse me, I have to fire up Vim...

  [1]: http://www.mysqlconf.com/
  [2]: http://www.mysqlconf.com/cs/mysqluc2007/view/e_sess/13213